9 Types of Social Media Platforms: Complete Guide [2025]

 - Mastodon: Decentralized alternative to Twitter

-Best For: News updates, customer service, thought leadership
+Best For: News updates, customer service, thought leadership, real-time conversations

 4. Professional Networking Sites